aws-samples/amazon-sagemaker-safe-deployment-pipeline/README.md

 - **CodeCommit** – $1/month if you didn't opt to use your own GitHub repository.
 - **CodeDeploy** – No cost with AWS Lambda.
 - **CodePipeline** – CodePipeline costs $1 per active pipeline* per month.
 Pipelines are free for the first 30 days after creation.
 More can be found at [AWS CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing/).
+- **CloudWatch** - This template includes a [Canary](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html), 1 dashboard and 4 alarms (2 for deployment, 1 for model drift and 1 for canary) which costs less than $10 per month.
+  - Canaries cost $0.0012 per run, or $5/month if they run every 10 minutes.
+  - Dashboards cost $3/month.
+  - Alarm metrics cost $0.10 per alarm.
 - **KMS** – $1/month for the key created.
 - **Lambda** - Low cost, $0.20 per 1 million request see [Amazon Lambda Pricing](https://aws.amazon.com/lambda/pricing/)
 - **SageMaker** – Prices vary based on EC2 instance usage for the Notebook Instances, Model Hosting, Model Training and Model Monitoring; each charged per hour of use.
 For more information, see [Amazon SageMaker Pricing](https://aws.amazon.com/sagemaker/pricing/).